-- Producers must be registered with msa to supply cattle for grading. - No cattle with secondary sexual characteristics. - No cattle that have been severely sick or injured. - No cattle of poor temperament. - All cattle must reside on the property of dispatch for a minimum of 30 days prior to dispatch. - Cattle are to be managed as a single mob for a minimum of 14 days prior to dispatch for slaughter. - MSA vendor declarations must be delivered with the cattle (as supplementation to other state-based requirements).
+- Producers must be registered with MSA to supply cattle for grading. - No cattle with secondary sexual characteristics. - No cattle that have been severely sick or injured. - No cattle of poor temperament. - All cattle must reside on the property of dispatch for a minimum of 30 days prior to dispatch. - It is recommended cattle are to be managed as a single mob for a minimum of 14 days prior to dispatch for slaughter. - MSA vendor declarations must be delivered with the cattle (as supplementation to other statebased requirements).